 Shut Off Prohibition for Community Water Systems

-Beginning on the date that a community water system applies for funds from this Program, the community water system must cease shut offs due to non-payment of bills and may not discontinue water service before the later of the following dates: (1) the date 30-days after the customer’s account was credited and the customer was notified of the opportunity to enter into a payment plan; or (2) for a customer that has been offered a payment plan, the date the customer misses the enrollment deadline for, or defaults on, the payment plan.
+Beginning on the date that a community water system applies for funds from this Program, the community water system must cease shut offs due to non-payment of bills and restore any discontinued services eligible to receive bill credits from the Extended Arrearage Program.
+A community water system may not discontinue water service before the later of the following dates: (1) the date 30-days after the customer’s account was credited and the customer was notified of the opportunity to enter into a payment plan; or (2) for a customer that has been offered a payment plan, the date the customer misses the enrollment deadline for, or defaults on, the payment plan.
 A community water system may not discontinue water service to a customer that remains current on a payment plan.
 Community water systems, regardless of size, must comply with Health and Safety Code section 116908 et seq. regarding discontinuation of service.
+This prohibition does not apply to a customer whose debt accrued entirely outside of the COVID-19 pandemic relief bill period.
+This prohibition does apply to any customer who will receive Extended Arrearage Program funding regardless of whether the customer also has debt outside of the COVID-19 pandemic relief bill period.

 Consumer Debt Reporting and Third-Party Collection